jpellman/wiki.libjpel.so/Memory.md

 -------------

 -   One of the purported functions of sleep is to aid in paring down memories and consolidating our knowledge.
 Studying before sleep might be a good idea.
+    -   Furthermore, learning seems to happen better at night?(Hockey, Davies, Grey, 1972)?
+Because of a high arousal state?
+I'm a bit skeptical on this point.

 References
 ----------